andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

 <div style="text-align:center"><img src="../img/la_part1_1.png" /></div>
 <br>

 Systems don't always have solutions, and those systems are called inconsistent.
 Parallel lines don't intersect and therefore don't have a solution.
 Systems with solutions are called consistent.
 Consistent systems can be divided into two sets: systems with one solution and systems with infinitely many solutions.
-The only situation in which there is more than one solution to a system is when each equation in the system is equivalent and the lines are identical, resulting in an infinite number of points of intersection between the lines.

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.